Pawnbroker: In Asia

-In the Philippines, pawnshops are generally privately-owned businesses and are regulated by the Bangko Sentral ng Pilipinas (BSP).
-Pawnshops in the country traditionally have Spanish names beginning with "Agencia de Empeños" (lit.
-"Pawn agency"), contrary to "Casa de Empeños" in Spain and Latin America.
+In the Philippines, pawnshops are generally privately owned businesses regulated by the Bangko Sentral ng Pilipinas (BSP).
+Pawnshops in the country traditionally have Spanish names beginning with "Agencia de Empeños" ("pawn agency"), contrary to "Casa de Empeños" in Spain and Latin America.
 Most pawnshops accept jewelry, vehicles or electronic valuables as collateral.
 They also offer various forms of other finance-related services such as remittance, bills payment and microfinancing.
 Therefore, they serve as financial one stop shops primarily to communities in which alternatives such as banks are not available.
 Recently, they have also started conducting services online and through mobile applications although this is yet subject to regulation by the BSP.

 In India, the Marwari Jain community pioneered the pawnbroking business, but today others are involved; the work is done by many agents called "saudagar".
 Instead of working from a shop, they go to needy people's homes and motivate them to become involved in the business.
 Pawn shops are often run as part of jewelry stores.
 Gold, silver, and diamonds are frequently accepted as collateral.

 Pawnbroking is also a traditional trade in Thailand, where pawn shops are run both privately and by local governments.

 In Sri Lanka, pawnbroking is a lucrative business engaged in by specialized pawnbrokers as well as commercial banks and other finance companies.

 In Indonesia, there is a state-owned company called Pegadaian which provides a range of conventional and Sharia-compliant pawnbroking services across the archipelago.
 The company accepts high-value items such as gold, motor vehicles, and other expensive items as collateral.
 In addition to pawnbroking activities, the company provides a range of other services, such as a safe deposit box and gold trading services.